andres-patrignani/pynotes/docs/disease_spread.md

 ## Ground rules and coding decisions

-- The model assumes an establish population with no birth rate.
+- The model assumes an established population with no birth rate.

-- The model does not considered the effect of race, age, sex, or physical condition of the individuals (this could be a nice addition)
+- The model does not considered the effect of race, age, sex, or physical condition of the individuals.

-- A fixed percentage of individuals die after the quarentine period.

 - At the quarentine day mark, all infected people that did not die automatically recover.